As demonstrated on this website, we sympathise with old residents of Westbury who have experienced long-term

 Here are Wiltshire Council's rail-focussed

 freight policies.
-They are fine words.
+Yes, fine words.

 Thought-out transport is Government policy too.
-There is meant to be planning for a road to rail freight
+There is meant to be planning for a road to rail freight interchange

-interchange facility at Westbury.
+at Westbury.
 It would provide relief all round.
-But the eastern bypass
+WC's eastern bypass scheme was on the

-scheme was on the wrong side of Westbury.
+wrong side of Westbury.

 You might also think that the highway authority Wiltshire Council should have implemented simple remedial measures, such as